- About Us

 - Contact Us

-NTC (Negative Temperature Coefficient) refers to ntc meaning electronics, the phenomenon and materials of thermistor with a negative temperature coefficient, and the resistance decreases exponentially as the temperature rises.
+NTC (Negative Temperature Coefficient) refers to NTC meaning electronics, the phenomenon, and materials of the thermistor with a negative temperature coefficient, and the resistance decreases exponentially as the temperature rises.
 The material is a semiconductor ceramic made of two or more metal oxides such as manganese, copper, silicon, cobalt, iron, nickel, zinc, etc., which are fully mixed, formed, and sintered, and can be made into a negative temperature coefficient (NTC) thermistor.
-Its resistivity and material constant vary with the material composition ratio, sintering atmosphere, sintering temperature and structural state.
+Negative coefficient thermistor resistivity and material constant vary with the material with negative temperature coefficient composition ratio, sintering atmosphere, sintering temperature, and structural state.
 Non-oxide NTC thermistor materials represented by silicon carbide, tin selenide, and tantalum nitride have also appeared.

 The metal oxide materials of a negative temp coefficient thermistor generally have semiconductor properties because they are completely similar to semiconductor materials such as germanium and silicon in terms of conduction.
 When the temperature is low, the number of carriers (electrons and holes) of these oxide materials is small, so their resistance value is higher; as the temperature rises, the number of carriers increases, so the resistance value decreases.
 The variation range of the negative temp coefficient thermistor at room temperature is 100~1000000 ohms, and the temperature coefficient is -2%~-6.5%.